 Midget Full 2nd Half of the season (born in 2001, 02, 03 or 04)

 Please note the following;

-NEW FOR THIS SEASON - The Non-Refundable, Registration Deposit is $100.
+The Non-Refundable, Registration Deposit is $100.

 Tryouts are optional for Squirt, Peewee and Bantam programs.